internetarchive/iare/README.md

 ## Automatic deployement

-Whenever a new commit is uploaded to the repo, an Action is automatically performed that creates a production-ready version of the WARE app, and made available at the address:
+Whenever a new commit is uploaded to this repo, a github Action is automatically performed that creates a production-ready version of the WARE app, and made available at the address:

 ```